ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 2. **Linear Regression for distance prediction**

-    For prediction model I have total 168 workout data and I would like to use 160 of them as training data and 8 of them as test data.
+    For prediction model I have total 168 workout data and I would like to use all of them as training data.

     Training data features:
     * `hour` - value between `0 - 23`